The Royal Alexandra Theatre, or simply The Royal Alex, is located at 260 King St W in the Entertainment District of Toronto.

 The Design of the Royal Alexandra Theatre

-The Beaux-Arts style gem was built in 1907 and designed by architect John Lyle.
-Funding for the theatre came from a group led by Cawthra Mulock who was called “Toronto’s youngest millionaire”.
-The interior of the “Edwardian jewel box” features rich walnut and cherry woods, marble, crystal chandeliers, gilded and elaborate plasterwork along with fine silks and velvet.
+The Beaux-Arts style gem was built in 1907 and designed by architect John McIntosh Lyle.
+Funding for the theatre came from a group led by Cawthra Mulock, who was called “Toronto’s youngest millionaire.”
+The “Edwardian jewel box” interior features rich walnut and cherry woods, marble, crystal chandeliers, gilded and elaborate plasterwork, and fine silks and velvet.

-The theatre was Toronto’s first steel-framed structure which allowed for no internal columns along with a cantilevered balcony and gallery.
-The Royal Alexandra Theatre was the first “air-conditioned” playhouse in Canada too.
+The theatre was Toronto’s first steel-framed structure, allowing for no internal columns and a cantilevered balcony and gallery.
+The Royal Alexandra Theatre was the first “air-conditioned” playhouse in Canada.
 When first built, ice was kept in a huge pit below the auditorium to cool the building.
-The Royal Alex was one of the original “fireproof’ theatres in North America.
+The Royal Alex was one of North America’s original “fireproof” theatres.

 The exterior of this treasure is clad with brick and stone detailing.
 The front facade features Ionic pilasters along with elaborately decorated windows.
-The centre, two-and-a-half-storey entrance block is topped with a decorative cornice that supports a parapet, cartouche and the inscription “ROYAL ALEXANDRA” as well as a mansard roof with arched dormers.
-On either side of the entrance block are recessed single-storey wings that feature cornices, brick quoins and keystones while behind the block are the auditorium and fly tower.
+The centre, two-and-a-half-storey entrance block is topped with a decorative cornice that supports a parapet, cartouche and the inscription “ROYAL ALEXANDRA,” and a mansard roof with arched dormers.
+On either side of the entrance block are recessed single-storey wings that feature cornices, brick quoins and keystones, while behind the block are the auditorium and fly tower.

 Its Royal Title Honours Queen Alexandra

-The theatre was granted a royal title by King Edward VII to honour his consort, Queen Alexandra (great grandmother of Queen Elizabeth II).
-Sophisticated international theatre and musical productions from London and New York played at the theatre as well as famous performers like Mary Pickford, Humphrey Bogart and more.
-In its early days, the Royal Alex was in competition with other live theatres including the Princess and the Grand Opera House.
+King Edward VII granted the theatre a royal title to honour his consort, Queen Alexandra (great grandmother of Queen Elizabeth II).
+Sophisticated international theatre and musical productions from London and New York played at the theatre, as well as famous performers like Mary Pickford, Humphrey Bogart and more.
+In its early days, the Royal Alex competed with other live theatres, including the Princess and the Grand Opera House.

 Ed Mirvish & the Beginning of the Entertainment District

 In the ’50s, the theatre and area were in decline.
 Visionary Ed Mirvish saved the theatre from demolition in the early 1960s.
-His full restoration of this beautiful building started the rejuvenation of what we know today as the Entertainment District.
-There were no restaurants in the area so to help attract patrons, Ed purchased a few old warehouses that were located directly to the west of the theatre.
+His complete restoration of this beautiful building started the rejuvenation of what we know today as the Entertainment District.
+There were no restaurants in the area, so to help attract patrons, Ed purchased a few old warehouses located directly to the west of the theatre.
 One of those was the Reid Building which was right next door.
-Ed converted it to a restaurant and for decades, it was one of Toronto’s most famous called Ed’s Warehouse.
-Mr Mirvish also owned and operated the landmark discount store, Honest Ed’s.
+Ed converted it into a restaurant; for decades, it was one of Toronto’s most famous called Ed’s Warehouse.
+Mr Mirvish also owned and operated the landmark discount store Honest Ed’s.

 The theatre is rumoured to be haunted by a few ghosts.
-In a 1997 production of Jolson: The Musical, the cast mentioned seeing an apparition of Al Jolson seated in the audience.
+In a 1997 Jolson: The Musical production, the cast mentioned seeing an apparition of Al Jolson seated in the audience.
 When Mr Jolson was alive, he played the Royal Alex ten times.